SeeChen/seechen.github.io/README.md

 ***The `spa.html` file is not necessary for the current project.
 It was created during the transition to a Single Page Application (SPA) in order to maintain the functionality of the original project without disruption.
 Even after the full migration to SPA, this file remains as a symbolic reminder of the project's evolution.***

+### 3.9 Markdown to Virtual DOM (vDOM) Implementation
+Markdown (.md) files are a widely used format in network resources, as their syntax can be directly mapped to corresponding HTML tags.
+However, modern browsers do not natively support reading and "compiling" Markdown files for display, which necessitates manual conversion.

+On my website, all nodes are first converted into a Virtual DOM (vDOM) object.
+Leveraging the rules outlined in [this guide](https://www.markdownguide.org/basic-syntax/), I implemented a custom mechanism to parse Markdown files into vDOM objects, ensuring seamless rendering and integration within the site's architecture.

 ## 4. Sitemap
 The currently accessible sitemaps are as follows: